pedroshaina/restfootball/README.md

 * There cannot be more than one league per country;
 * There cannot be more than 20 teams per league;
 * There cannot be more than 25 players in a team;

+### Delivering your solution ###

+Your solution can be delivered either as a ZIP file containing the source code directly to Matheus' e-mail (m.queiroz@planerio.de) or as a public repository we can access (that's the preferred method).